-I have to say, this totally daft, random thing of Pulau Sibu is what catapulted it to among my top favourite islands ever.
+I have to say that this totally daft, random thing of Sibu Island is what catapulted it to be among my top favourite islands ever!

 Pulau Sibu today has a population of wild cattle, thought by now to outnumber the human residents.
-It is quite normal to see random small herds of cattle passing across grass lawns, or poking around garbage cans, nosing up to restaurant tables, and strolling up and down the main thoroughfare like (extremely) oversized stray cats.
+It is quite normal to see random small herds of cattle ambling across grass lawns, poking around garbage cans, nosing up to restaurant tables, or strolling up and down the main thoroughfare like (extremely) oversized stray cats.

 To best appreciate this phenomenon, you need to consider that cattle rearing is not traditionally a thing in this region, especially on fishing islands.
-A glance through the supermarket aisles in the cities reveals this immediately: all the ‘good’ dairy products are imported.
 We Southeast Asians are not a dairy nation.

-I expressed my wonderment that there is a place in Southeast Asia where there’s food simply wandering about unmolested.
-Why, not even mainlanders have attempted to ‘repatriate’ the cows?
+I expressed my wonder that there is a place in Southeast Asia where there’s food simply wandering about unmolested.
+Why, surely there would at least be mainlanders who might want to ‘repatriate’ the ‘free’ cows?
 And if the venture failed, why did the villagers tolerate the cows (and the dung)?
 Aren’t they upset?
 And, don’t they know of the murderousness of cows as the most deadly animal in England?

-As if the cattle were not enough, on our first morning walk with my friend on this charming tropical island, quizzical eyes confronted me from the other side of a foot bridge.
+As if the feral cattle were not enough, there are sheep as well!
+On our first morning walk together, quizzical eyes confronted me from the other side of a foot bridge.

-Now, I can be pretty assertive to my own species, but am usually meek with animals with any kind of bossy tendencies.
-(Yes, I am aware that sheep are notoriously supposed to be the opposite of bossy).
-I let them pass.
+Now, I can be pretty assertive to my own species, but I am usually meek against animals with any kind of bossy tendencies.
+I let them have the right of way.
+(Yes, I am aware that sheep are notoriously supposed to be the opposite of bossy.)

-In my defense, it was partly also because I was gobsmacked by the sight of woollen sheep wandering about an island in a famously hot and humid tropical country.
+In my defense, my meekness was partly also because I was gobsmacked by the sight of woollen sheep wandering about an island in a famously hot and humid tropical country.